geboweniii/bikesharing/README.md

 ## Highlights

--No. Trips in August 2,344,224 trips in the month of August.
+* No. Trips in August 2,344,224 trips in the month of August.
--1,900,359 users were subscribers / 443,865 users were customers.
+* 1,900,359 users were subscribers / 443,865 users were customers.
--Bikes are rented for 4-6 hour trips most frequently.
+* Bikes are rented for 4-6 hour trips most frequently.
--Males rent bikes more frequently than females -5pm-7pm is the most popular time for bike rental.
+* Males rent bikes more frequently than females
+* 5pm-7pm is the most popular time for bike rental.

 # Summary
 Bike rental appears to be a viable business venture in additional cities based on the data collected assuming the demographics and weather conditions are comparable.
 Additional analysis may be required to identify the viability of a bike rental business in cold weather months such as January or February.
 Futher analysis based on median household income would also be of value.